-- a) The objectives of Irrigation Crop Diversification Corporation ("ICDC" or "the corporation") are as follows: - i) to research and demonstrate to producers and irrigation districts profitable agronomic practices for irrigated crops; - ii) to develop, or assist, in developing varieties of crops suitable for irrigated conditions; - iii) to provide land, facilities and technical support to researchers in order to conduct research into irrigation technology, cropping systems and soil and water conservation measures under irrigation and to provide information regarding that research to district consumers, irrigation districts and the public; and - iv) to co-operate with the Minister of Saskatchewan Agriculture in promoting and developing sustainable irrigation in Saskatchewan. - b) ICDC was established under the Irrigation Act of 2018.
+The mandates and purposes of Irrigation Crop Diversification Corporation (ICDC or the Corporation) are as follows:

+- i.
+To research and demonstrate to producers and irrigation districts profitable agronomic practices forirrigated crops; - ii.
+To develop, or assist, in developing varieties of crops suitable for irrigated conditions; - iii.
+To provide land, facilities and technical support to researchers in order to conduct research into irrigationtechnology, cropping systems and soil and water conservation measures under irrigation and to provide information regarding that research to district consumers, irrigation districts and the public; and - iv.
+To co-operate with the minister of Saskatchewan Agriculture in promoting and developing sustainableirrigation in Saskatchewan.

+ICDC was established under the Irrigation Act of 1996.
 ICDC is not an agent of the Crown.
-Membership consists of irrigation districts established throughout the province of Saskatchewan.
-ICDC is a non-profit organization exempt from Income Tax under section 149(1)(j) of the Income Tax Act. - ICDC is a partner of the Canada Saskatchewan Irrigation Diversification Centre (CSIDC) in conducting specific research, the results of which are transmitted to ICDC as well as to the funding entities.
-Levies assessed on irrigation districts and other irrigated lands are used to fund research as well as the operating costs of the corporation.
+Membership consists of irrigation districts established throughout the Province of Saskatchewan.
+ICDC is a non-profit organization exempt from Income Tax under section 149(1)(j) of the Income Tax Act.

+ICDC is a partner of the Canada Saskatchewan Irrigation Diversification Centre (CSIDC) in conducting specific research, the results of which are transmitted to ICDC as well as to the funding entities.
+Levies assessed on irrigation districts and other irrigated lands are used to fund research as well as the operating costs of the Corporation.

-2 Summary of Significant Accounting Policies
+2 Summary of significant accounting policies

-a) Basis of Presentation
+a) Basis of presentation